A selection of Daphne Selfe press articles from around the world – interviews, editorial & photographs.

 The featured work includes an influential and inspirational group of women who achieved acclaimed praise for contributions in their specialist fields.
 Photographs comprised of sixties style icons and models Jan de Villeneuve, and Daphne Selfe amongst many others were honoured for their longstanding careers spanning over a few decades.

-Be a golden girl at any age: The High Street has embraced the gold rush and so should YOU this season
+The High Street has embraced the gold rush and so should YOU this season

 At 88, Daphne is one of the oldest professional fashion models in the world and has been gracing the pages of fashion magazines since 1949, when Gilbert Adams discovered her at the age of 21.